opulo-inc/docs/docs/openpnp/vision-pipeline-adjustment/4-nozzle-calibration-pipeline.md

 ## Threshold Tuning

 The `Threshold` stage is the most commonly edited stage.
 It turns the camera image into black and white, which starkly defines the tip of your nozzle.
 It is important that the inner hole of your nozzle is a clear white circle after this step.
 Raise or lower the `threshold` parameter as necessary until the image is precise.
+Note that the `invert` button is checked so that the nozzle tip hole is shown in white for the next steps.

 * If the image is too dark, raise the `threshold` setting.
 * If the image is too bright, lower the `threshold` setting.